water-sucks/resume/resume.typ

         #sym.diamond.filled +1 (510) 857-2505
         #sym.diamond.filled varun\@snare.dev
         #sym.diamond.filled #link("https://github.com/water-sucks", "GitHub")
-        #sym.diamond.filled #link("https://www.linkedin.com/in/varun-narravula-a68725249", "LinkedIn")
+        #sym.diamond.filled #link("https://www.linkedin.com/in/watersucks", "LinkedIn")
         #sym.diamond.filled
     ],)
 )

 = Synopsis
-Full-stack developer that loves to code.
-Seeking an internship or part-time position as a full-stack developer or DevOps engineer.
+A creator at heart that loves to code.
+Seeking a part-time or contract position as a full-stack developer/engineer or DevOps engineer.
 Equipped with a diverse skill set in various platforms and technologies, and can learn new technology quickly and use it in the appropriate contexts when required.

 = Experience
 #exp(
     "Salt+Light",
-    "Full-Stack Developer",
-    "Remote",
+    "Software Engineer",
+    "Remote (San Francisco, California)",
     "Aug 2023-present",
     [
-        - Use React Native (Expo) and Firebase to develop a full-stack mobile app
+        - Use React Native (Expo) and Supabase to develop a full-stack mobile app
+        - Create database schemas and port non-relational data to a relational model
         - Review pull requests by other contributors
     ]
 )